Domesticated plants and animals of Austronesia: Curcuma longa (turmeric)

 The plant is important in the Philippines and Indonesia as a traditional dye for clothing and food coloring.
 It was particularly valued for coloring food offerings to spirits as well as body painting in religious rituals or social ceremonies.
 It is also used as a spice, as medicine and as food.
 Similar uses are also found in the other islands settled by Austronesians, including Madagascar and the Comoros in East Africa.
 In Micronesia, it was a valuable trade item acquired from Yap.
 In Polynesia and Melanesia, they are primarily used as body paint in rituals or as a cosmetic.
-The latter regions have been isolated for centuries from the rest of Island Southeast Asia prior to European contact.
+The latter regions have been isolated for centuries from the rest of Maritime Southeast Asia prior to European contact.